Natural gas resource planning

 As demand for energy grows in the regions we serve, we need to evaluate all potential resources to deliver secure, reliable and cost-effective energy.
 These include:

-• natural gas supply markets
+• supply markets

-• gas pipelines, gas storage facilities and other infrastructure
+• pipelines, storage facilities and other infrastructure

 • conservation and energy management programs